Oregon woman held in Las Vegas Strip sidewalk rampage drove with licence suspended

 Clark County District Attorney Steven Wolfson said his office planned to bring charges of murder with use of a deadly weapon and other counts against Holloway, who was held without bail.

-Holloway, who is from Oregon and whose car was registered in Portland, had been living in the car in Las Vegas for about a week with her 3-year-old daughter, Lombardo said.
+Holloway, who is from Oregon and had been driving a car registered in Portland, had been living in the car in Las Vegas for about a week with her 3-year-old daughter, Lombardo said.
 The child was in the car when Holloway drove into the pedestrians.

-University Medical Center was treating three patients listed as critical and two in serious condition, spokeswoman Danita Cohen said in an email.
+University Medical Centre was treating three patients listed as critical and two in serious condition, spokeswoman Danita Cohen said in an email.
 An 11-year-old was among the injured, she said.

 Holloway's child, who was unhurt in the incident, is in protective custody, Lombardo said.